Graylog2/documentation/pages/plugins.rst

 Building plugins
 ----------------

 Building the plugin is easy because the meta project has created all necessary files and settings for you.
-Just run ``mvn package`` either from the meta project's directory (to build the server *and* the plugin) or from the plugin directory (to build the plugin only)::
+Just run ``mvn package`` either from the meta project's directory ``graylog-project`` (to build the server *and* the plugin) or from the plugin directory (to build the plugin only)::

   $ mvn package